Sign In / Sign Out

 The Young Artist Committee chairman, and the president of the competition will resolve any unexpected situations that may arise in the execution of these guidelines.

-All winners for the Yamaha USASU Young Artists International Senior and Junior Competitions must perform at the winners' recital and awards ceremony scheduled for Sat., Jan.19, 7:30 p.m. in Katzin Hall at Arizona State University School of Music.
+All winners for the Yamaha USASU Young Artists International Senior and Junior Competitions must perform at the winners' recital and awards ceremony at the Arizona State University School of Music, Dance and Theatre.

 Prizes may be subject to tax, according to U.S. tax laws in effect at the time of the competition.
 Awards will be mailed to prize winners approximately two weeks following competition.